 Alternative strategies may enhance a “core" approach

 Most publicly traded REITs are classified as “core" or “core plus" strategies.
 They target stable, fully leased real estate properties in major cities across the globe.
-These include class A buildings in desirable locations with long-term leases to stable tenants.
+These include class A buildings2 in desirable locations with long-term leases to stable tenants.
 They normally require little in the way of improvements, and therefore do not experience significant capital appreciation.
 But they can provide stable and predictable cash flows at low risk.

 Private real estate investments may pursue alternative strategies that are difficult to achieve within a publicly traded REIT.

 One strategy that private real estate managers can engage in is known as “value add."This strategy targets properties that need some improvements and have the potential to increase cash flow over time.
 Higher rents achieved through renovations or better management can lead to outsized returns, and investors can eventually sell the property to capture increased value.
 This strategy poses higher risk than core strategies, due to the use of leverage to finance investment in the properties.

 In addition to a value add strategy, some private real estate managers may dedicate their investment philosophy to an opportunistic strategy.
 This strategy identifies properties that require significant investment to realize their potential, such as vacant buildings or undeveloped land.
 This strategy entails the most risk, as it is most highly leveraged.
 Properties may produce little or no cash flow for a time.
 If an investment proves successful, however, the upside to returns can be very lucrative.